-You don’t have to have the word “Free” in the call to action.
-Sometimes it’s obvious from the setup and page context.
-(Pro tip: It’s always about the page context).
+You don’t have to have the word “free” in the call to action.
+Sometimes, it’s obvious from the setup or page context.
+(Pro tip: It’s always about the page context.)

 Bulletproof has a well-optimized site.
 The user experience, in my opinion, is excellent.
 They’re clearly testing things regularly.

-The homepage features the prototypical example of an ecommerce call to action: “Shop Now.”
-It’s not unique or witty, but it explains what you’re (almost certainly) looking to do on the site.
+The homepage features the prototypical example of an ecommerce call to action: “Shop [product].”
+It’s not unique or witty, but it moves users immediately toward product browsing.

-On the same line, we’ve often seen “See Selection” outperform “Shop Now.”
+Along the same lines, we’ve often seen “See Selection” outperform “Shop Now.”
 Even better, you can personalize your call to action for return visitors or past buyers with a “See What’s New” (as long as you have new things to show):

 To complement this, they use a prototypical product page call to action: “Add to Cart.”
-Most of the time, conversion optimization best practice is to do what your customer expects.
+Most of the time, the conversion optimization best practice is to do what your customer expects.
 That’s where prototypical design and the science of familiarity come into play.

 7. Travel Wisconsin

 Travel Wisconsin splits their homepage calls to action two ways: “Our Family Vacation,” and “Trip Ideas for You.”
 Now, I don’t know their audience well, but I can imagine trip ideas is a more compelling offer, much more in line with the intent of the site visitor.

 In any case, the combination of the two CTAs is a bit confusing, and “Our Family Vacation” is completely vague.
 Everything above the fold is pretty vague, in fact.

 8. CXL Institute

 These things changes, and we’re iterating, so it will be different in the future, but these call to action examples reflect the varying intent of our audience and nature of our offers.